RomanMeusch/Tutorials/Tutorials/Developer_Guide/Networking_and_the_File_System/Working_with_Files/Folder_Traversal.md

 ---
 title: Working with Files
 permalink: working_with_files
-category: Developer Guide
 author: Florian Pieper
 license: cc-by-sa 4.0
-last_updated: 2017
+last_updated: May 28, 2019
-subcategory: Networking and the File System@7
+path: Developer Guide->Networking and the File System
 order: 1
 ---
 <!------------------------------------------------------------------------------------------------